minmarg/gtalign_alpha/out/gtalign_options.md

                         Default=[all memory of GPU(s)] (with support for GPUs) Default=16384 (without support for GPUs) --dev-expected-length=<length>
-                            Expected length of database proteins.
+                            Expected length of database entries.
 Its values are restricted to the interval [20,200].
                             NOTE: Increasing it reduces memory requirements,
                             but mispredictions may cost additional computation